w3f/polkadot-wiki/docs/learn/learn-DOT-KSM-bridge.md

 and Kusama Bridge Hub runs a
 [light client of Polkadot network](https://kusama.polkassembly.io/referenda/354), which were both enabled through their respective OpenGov referenda.
-This trustless bridge allows Polkadot Asset Hub accounts to hold wrapped KSM tokens and Kusama Asset Hub accounts to hold wrapped DOT tokens.
+This trustless bridge allows Polkadot Asset Hub to bridge in wrapped KSM tokens and Kusama Asset Hub to bridge in wrapped DOT tokens, thus making DOT available to all Kusama parachains and KSM to all Polkadot parachains.

 :::info Transferring Assets between Polkadot and Kusama